-Dr. Etter has been director of the Caruth Institute for Engineering Education and the Texas Instruments Distinguished Chair in Engineering Education at Southern Methodist University since June 2008.
-From September 2005 to November 2007, she held the position of assistant secretary of the Navy for Research, Development and Acquisition.
+Dr. Etter has been Director of the Caruth Institute for Engineering Education and the Texas Instruments Distinguished Chair in Engineering Education at Southern Methodist University since June 2008.
+From September 2005 to November 2007, she held the position of Assistant Secretary of the Navy for Research, Development and Acquisition.
 Dr. Etter is also a member of the National Academy of Engineering and Fellow of the Institute of Electrical and Electronic Engineers, the American Association for the Advancement of Science, and the American Society for Engineering Education.
-She has held multiple substantive positions within the U.S. Department of Defense, as well as served on the faculty at the U.S. Naval Academy.
-Dr. Etter has over 10 years of audit committee experience with other public and non-profit organizations, and her background provides her with all-encompassing business practices that are an asset to the committee.
+She has held multiple substantive positions within the US Department of Defense, as well as served on the faculty at the US Naval Academy, the University of Colorado at Boulder, and the University of New Mexico.
+Dr. Etter has over 10 years of audit committee experience with other public and nonprofit organizations, and her background has provided her with all-encompassing business practices that are an asset to the committee.

-As of December 31, 2013, Dr. Etter owned 2,655 common shares valued at \$174,858 and 8,131 deferred share units valued at \$544,952.
+As of December 31, 2014, Dr. Etter owned 5,310 common shares valued at \$169,548 and 22,864 deferred share units valued at \$716,805.